 - Prohibits a local government official from issuing orders restricting business capacity.

-Austin-Travis County is currently in Stage 5 restrictions.
-Austin Public Health recommends that everyone get vaccinated, be masking up and keep social distancing protocols in place when in gatherings.
+Austin-Travis County is currently in Stage 2 restrictions.
+Austin Public Health recommends that everyone get vaccinated, mask up when needed and keep social distancing protocols in place when in gatherings.

 TESTING / HEALTH & SAFETY VENDORS

 The Austin Film Commission - Production Directory includes a number of new Health & Safety categories including: Safety Coordinators, PPE & Sanitation Suppliers, COVID-19 Testing, and Disinfecting & Cleaning.
 These local vendors and crew will make sure your production safe, clean and operating by the industry work safety guidelines.
 Please make sure you are hiring certified professionals.

 If you are looking to get certified as a Designated Infection Control Officer, C.E.
 Solutions currently offers classes locally.

 SAG-AFTRA has a full list of union endorsed testing centers and vendors included in their COVID Tools and Resources For Producers & Employers During COVID-19.

 The following is a list of additional Austin area non-production related COVID test sites and the requirements for each facility as far as getting the test along with turn-around times and contact details.
 These test sites are for the general public.
 Similarly tests can also be gotten from some personal physicians and medical practices too.